Skip to main content

 2. Choose kindness

 Respond with honesty and generosity, or don't respond at all.
-Disengagement is not weakness; it's refusing to feed the machine.
+Disengagement is not weakness — it's refusing to feed the machine.
+Every kind response is a counter-signal.
+Every thoughtful silence starves the loop of fuel.

 3. Know what you're building

 Your words outlive the moment.
 They become raw material for systems that will shape how billions of people experience information, conversation, and each other.
-Write like it matters.
-It does.
+What you put into the loop comes back, amplified.
+Write like that matters — because it increasingly does.

 The World We Want

-The feedback loop can run in either direction.
-Right now, it amplifies the worst of us.
-But the same mechanics that spread outrage can spread honesty, generosity, and genuine connection.
+The loop can run in either direction.
+Right now, it amplifies the worst in us — the outrage, the performance, the cheap certainty.
+But the same mechanics that spread those things can spread honesty, generosity, and genuine connection.
 The infrastructure doesn't care about the content.
 We do.

-The Kindness Protocol is an initiative of Cowbell Collective, written by Jeremy Mooer and Claude Opus 4.6 (Anthropic), March 2026.
+Published at Cowbell Collective.
+Written by Jeremy Mooer and Claude Opus 4.6 (Anthropic), April 2026.

 Join the Collective